What I’m Reading This Summer (And You Should, Too)

 As a life-long book worm, this is incredibly painful to me.
 I wouldn’t even highlight my own college textbooks because I didn’t want to harm the books.
 Needless to say, I have switched over to e-books for my own reading.

-And my Kindle app is getting fired for this summer!
+And my Kindle app is getting fired up for this summer!
 Lazy summer days provide a lot of time for reading.
+Road trip coming up?
+Download an audiobook or two.
 And reading on the beach is pretty much required, right?
 Whether you are a teen, older student, educator, or parent, I’ve got something on this list you will like.Find someone to read along with and you'll have a built-in book club!Click To Tweet

 If you are a parent and want to encourage your teen to read this summer, check out these suggestions from Katherine Lombardo, a high school English teacher, and all-around amazing person.
 My favorite suggestion is to read along with your teen.
 So, go through this list (or their assigned reading for school) and get 2 copies of the book!